 A number of high priority uranium targets have been identified on the Ngalia Regional tenements.
 Most of these prospects are of a similar style to the Bigrlyi deposit and are hosted in the Carboniferous-age Mt Eclipse Sandstone; however, some prospects, mainly in the eastern Ngalia Basin, are associated with surficial calcrete deposits and buried palaeochannels.
-JORC mineral resource estimates for the Bigwest, Anomaly-15 East, Camel Flat Walbiri, Sundberg and Hill One deposits have previously been announced (see Mineral Resource Statement below).
+JORC mineral resource estimates for the Bigwest, Anomaly-15 East, Camel Flat, Walbiri, Sundberg and Hill One deposits have previously been announced (see Mineral Resource Statement below).
 Follow-up drill-testing and resource evaluation studies of the Ngalia Regional deposits and prospects is dependent on further improvement in the uranium market, which is expected in the medium term.

-Work programs this year focussed on regolith-hosted rare earth element (REE) exploration at the Crystal Creek prospect on EL30004.
+Work programs this year focussed on regolith-hosted uranium exploration at Dingo's Rest on EL30144, and regolith-hosted rare earth element (REE) exploration at the Crystal Creek prospect on EL30004.